mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_1-og-art.md

-# Chat with Original Documents
+# Chat with Original Artifacts

 Welcome to the second half of the lab.